miquelespi/fix_bootcamp_vb/README.md

 # fix_bootcamp_vb

-Example of how to fix your bootcamp partiotion on OS X on an automated manner so that virtualbox can run it anytime.
+All credits of this piece of code go to https://truongtx.me/2013/07/11/virtualbox-on-bootcamp-partition-guide/ This is an solution to fix your bootcamp partiotion on OS X on an automated manner so that virtualbox can run it anytime.

 Setup:
 - Add execution privileges to the shell script